All You Need to Know about the Main Royal Palace of Joseon Dynasty

 Gyeongbokgung Palace History Walk Tour

 Free guided tours are great if you can make it.
 But it comes with some restrictions.
 Instead, take this history walk tour with a guide (includes admission).
 Visit Gyeongbokgung Palace, head over to the Jogyesa Temple, and check out other historical places in the neighborhood.

 Gyeongbokgung Half-day or Full-day Tour

-Watch the changing of guards and tour Gyeongbokgung Palace with a professional guide.
-This half-day tour also takes you to the National Folk Museum and Jogyesa Buddhist Temple.
+Stroll around Gyeongbokgung Palace and the nearby Blue House with a professional guide.
+This tour also takes you to the Jogyesa Buddhist Temple, Seochon Hanok Village and Tongin Traditional Market.

-If you got more energy to go on, explore more in Seoul (Insadong, N Seoul Tower, and Namsan Hanok Village), or venture out to the Korean Folk Village in the outskirt of Seoul with this history full-day tour.
+If you got more energy to go on, explore more in Seoul (Insadong, N Seoul Tower, and Namsan Hanok Village), or venture out to the Korean Folk Village on the outskirt of Seoul with this history full-day tour.

 Gyeongbokgung Palace Changing of Guards